open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 On Your Network: http://172.16.17.4:3001
 ```

+>**Note:** You do not need to stop the application again.
+It will update and refresh automatically as you make code changes.

 <br>

 ## Add a Sample Control
 The following sections outline how to add controls.
 To use the code snippets provided, replace what is in **App.js** file with the code snippet.

-Refresh the app after adding a control.
+Refresh the web browser after adding a control if it does not update automatically after a few seconds.

 ### Add Keyboard, Video, Mouse (KVM) Redirection